Updated March 7th, 2019

 Closing times may not always be shorter in bear markets.
 There may be other factors that could impact the closing time, such as:

-Other financial issues can be incomplete loan applications and a lack or delay in funding.
+Other common financial issues include incomplete loan applications and a lack or delay in funding.
 Avoid this by getting preapproved for a loan.
 To do this, go to your lender before making an offer on a house and let them know that you would like a preapproval letter.

 Documentation problems such as issues involving the title can delay the process as well.
 Purchasing a house is a legal affair, meaning every document must be completed before closing can commence.